978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 Non-permanent resident assumptions at the census division level

-Projected shares of the net change in non-permanent residents for each census division, as well as their distributions by age and sex, are based on the shares observed over the last five years.
+Projected shares of the net change in non-permanent residents for each census division, as well as their distributions by age and gender, are based on the shares observed over the last five years.
 The distribution pattern is assumed to remain constant over the projection period.

 Interprovincial migration